.png)

 Women's Issues, and Diversity.

-She has also presented on these topics over 260 times at various invited community presentations and to Coptic Orthodox Churches and programs in Ohio, Pennsylvania, New Jersey, New York, Florida, Wisconsin, Virginia, California, Washington State, and Canada.
+She has also presented on these topics over 290 times at various invited community presentations and to Coptic Orthodox Churches and programs in Ohio, Pennsylvania, Michigan, Maryland, New Jersey, New York, Florida, Wisconsin, Virginia, California, Washington State, Canada, Egypt, and England.

 Christine has also been invited to speak about these topics to the Eritrean Orthodox Community and the Jewish Community in the United States and to Humanitarian Organizations in Nigeria, Namibia, and Egypt.